 - Equilon, an affiliate of Shell Oil, in a federal Pipeline Safety Act prosecution.

-While at the Department of Justice, Jerry received the Director’s Award for Superior Performance and a Special Commendation for Outstanding Service.
+While at the Department of Justice, Mr. Roth received the Director’s Award for Superior Performance and a Special Commendation for Outstanding Service.
 He is a former chair of the Northern California branch of the ABA's White Collar Crime Section.

 Mr. Roth is an active member of the San Francisco and Sonoma communities and has sat on the board of directors of the French American International School and of the San Francisco Child Abuse Prevention Society.

 Mr. Roth graduated magna cum laude in 1979 from Harvard College and magna cum laude in 1983 from Harvard Law School, where he served as an editor of the Harvard Law Review and wrote his student note on the applicability of the RICO statute to commercial disputes.
 He clerked after law school for U.S. District Judge William Schwarzer in San Francisco.